JTucker2000/Pettomato/README.md

 <h1 align="center"> --- Future Plans --- </h1>
 <p align="center">
 I made this app as a fun project to teach myself about mobile app development.
-As such, I am not currently planning to list this app on the Google Play store.
-I consider this project completed, but I will continue to make occasional bug fixes and improvements.
+I consider this project mostly completed, but I will continue to make occasional bug fixes and improvements.
 I hope to use the experience I've gained making this project to create robust and commercially viable mobile apps in the future.
-I also want to make different kinds of applications, since I enjoy other kinds of development more than video game development.
+If I eventually reach a level of quality that I find acceptable, I might list this app on the Google Play store at some point.
 </p>